 Temporary protected status (TPS) and Deferred Enforced Departure (DED) are two different programs that help people from certain countries who have suffered natural disasters or are facing uncertainty.
 Read the latest updates for all TPS and DED programs.
 Find information about your country’s TPS.
 Learn about your options after TPS expires.

 NOTICE: The increase of fees that was due to take place on October 2, 2020, has been stopped by a US court decision.
 But please check fees before sending in your application.

-DED for people from Liberia ends on March 30, 2020.
+DED for people from Liberia ends on June 30, 2022.
 DED holders now have a path to permanent residence in the USA.
 Must apply before Dec.
 20, 2021.

 TPS for Somalia has been extended until September 17, 2021.

 TPS for South Sudan expires on May 2, 2022.